 To address this need for a strategy for internationalization, President Kington commissioned the Global Grinnell Task Force in the summer of 2014.
-The task force is co-chaired by Todd Armstrong (Professor of Russian) and Michael Latham (VP for Academic Affairs and Dean of the College).
-It includes the following members:
+The task force was co-chaired by Todd

-- Joe Bagnoli (VP for Admissions) - Jayn Chaney (Director of Alumni Relations) - Andrea Conner (Associate VP for Student Affairs) - Jonathan Edwards (Associate Director of Admission)
+Armstrong (Professor of Russian) and Michael Latham (VP for Academic Affairs and Dean of the College).
+It included the following members:

-- Karen Edwards (Associate Dean and Director of International Student Affairs) - Caleb Elfenbein (Assistant Professor of History and Religious Studies) - David Harrison (Professor of French, Director of the Center for International Studies) - Gwenna Ihrie (SGA VP for Academic Affairs, 2014-15) - Iulia Iordache (SGA VP for Student Affairs, 2014-15) - Brad Lindberg (Director, Office of Student Financial Aid) - Elaine Marzluff (Professor of Chemistry and Chair of the Faculty) - Mark Peltz (Daniel and Patricia Jipp Finkelman Dean for Careers, Life, and Service) - Maria Tapias (Associate Professor of Anthropology and Associate Dean of the College)
+- Joe Bagnoli (VP for Enrollment and Dean of Admission and Financial Aid) - Jayn Chaney (Director of Alumni Relations) - Andrea Conner (Associate VP for Student Affairs) - Jonathan Edwards (Associate Director of Admission) - Karen Edwards (Associate Dean and Director of International Student Affairs) - Caleb Elfenbein (Assistant Professor of History and Religious Studies) - David Harrison (Professor of French, Director of the Center for International Studies) - Gwenna Ihrie (SGA VP for Academic Affairs, 2014-15) - Iulia Iordache (SGA VP for Student Affairs, 2014-15) - Emma Lange (SGA VP for Academic Affairs, 2015-16) - Brad Lindberg (Director, Office of Student Financial Aid) - Elaine Marzluff (Professor of Chemistry and Chair of the Faculty) - Mark Peltz (Daniel and Patricia Jipp Finkelman Dean for Careers, Life, and Service) - Maria Tapias (Associate Dean of the College and Professor of Anthropology)

 In addition, the task force consulted closely with David Cook-Martín, Associate Professor of Sociology and Director of the Center for International Studies during 2013-14 and 2014-15.
-The task force also sought input from across the College as it has worked to develop this report.
+The task force also sought input from across the college as it has worked to develop this report.